-We have audited the financial statements of the Ashland County Community Academy, Ashland County, Ohio, (the Academy), a component unit of Tri-County Educational Service Center, as of and for the year ended June 30, 2010, and have issued our report thereon dated October 21, 2010.
+We have audited the financial statements of the Ashland County Community Academy, Ashland County, Ohio, (the Academy) as of and for the year ended June 30, 2011, which collectively comprise the Academy's basic financial statements and have issued our report thereon dated October 30, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.